Why Toronto Business Academy?

 You will have the opportunity to meet like-minded, success-driven individuals from all over the world.
 You will gain friendships for life or perhaps find a potential business partner.

-Unlike regular summer business schools, participating in Toronto Business Academy teaches you how to function efficiently in a dynamic, fast changing International business environment.
+Unlike regular summer business schools, participating in Toronto Business Academy teaches you how to function efficiently in a dynamic, fast-changing International business environment.

-Throughout the summer program you will work on different market cases that aim to improve your analytical and leadership skills.
+Throughout the summer program, you will work on different market cases that aim to improve your analytical and leadership skills.
 However, the whole program revolves around a core strategic learning task: Business plan competition.
 Yes, you will have the opportunity to devise and develop a unique business plan for your breakthrough idea!
-In small groups you will go through and learn all the steps from market analysis to financial plans and strategy that lead to an excellent business plan.
-Finally, you pitch your plan to potential investors and leaders in the Canadian industry, who in this case have the role of judges.
+In small groups, you will go through and learn all the steps from market analysis to financial plans and strategy that lead to an excellent business plan.
+Finally, you pitch your plan to potential investors and leaders in the Canadian industry, who in this case has the role of judges.

 Our summer business academy in Toronto gives you the opportunity to gain insights into the functioning of the highly competitive North American market.
-Besides learning a lot about the American business environment, you will have a chance to visit some of the world’s largest companies like Twitter, BMO, LinkedIn, Toronto Stock Exchange etc.
+Besides learning about the business environment, you will have a chance to visit some of the world’s largest companies like Twitter, BMO, LinkedIn, Toronto Stock Exchange etc.